ivan-m/ansible-dedrm-wine/README.md

 First of all, edit the [configuration](configuration.yml) to what you require; possible options include:

-1. Change DeDRM version (at time of writing, only 6.7.0+ will work due to the change in code structure).
+1. Change DeDRM version.
 2. Changing the name of the Wine Prefix (you should ensure that the directory doesn't exist before running this).
+3. Download directory.
-3. Disabling Kindle or Adobe Digital Editions support.
+4. Disabling Kindle or Adobe Digital Editions support.

 You may then need to run (especially if using Ansible 2.10 or newer):